rashi04/TODOApp/README.md

   To run unit testcases:
   -> run "npm test"
-  The report will be available in coverage folder under "to-do-list" directory.
+  The report will be available in coverage folder under "TODOApp" directory.